U.S. Route 7 in Connecticut

 U.S. Route 7 (US 7) is a north–south United States Numbered Highway which runs 78 mi in the state of Connecticut.
-The route begins at Interstate 95 (I-95) in Norwalk starting out as an expressway until the Wilton town line.
-The route then proceeds north as a two-lane highway through Redding and Ridgefield until it reaches Danbury.
-The route becomes an expressway again, eventually merging with I-84 for a brief period before it turns and proceeds north with US 202 in Brookfield.
-The expressway section terminates at an intersection with US 202 at the Fairfield–Litchfield county line next to Candlewood lake.
-The route then continues north passing by New Milford as a two-lane highway to the Massachusetts border in North Canaan.
+The route begins at Interstate 95 (I-95) in Norwalk starting out as a four-lane freeway until the Wilton town line.
+The route then proceeds north as a four-lane surface road until its intersection with Olmstead Hill Road in Cannondale, then becoming a two-lane surface road through Redding and Ridgefield, where it becomes a four-lane surface road until it reaches Danbury.
+The route becomes a four-lane freeway again, eventually merging with I-84 for a brief period before it turns and proceeds north with US 202 in Brookfield.
+The freeway section terminates at an intersection with US 202 at the Fairfield–Litchfield county line next to Candlewood lake.
+The route then continues north as a four-lane arterial road to New Milford, where it becomes a two-lane surface road, running north to the Massachusetts border in North Canaan.
 US 7 was aligned to its current route around 1930, and, since then, three sections totaling around 12 mi have been upgraded to freeway standards.